LedFx/LedFx/docs/developer.rst

 The development workflow is still being worked on, but this page covers the current state of the world.

+You will see ``pip install -e .`` frequently in the documentation.
+Please see the `pip documentation`_ for an explanation on what this does.

 ------------------------------

 -------------------------